They Came on Waves of Ink

 Acknowledgements and Citations

 My thanks to Princeton’s Center for Digital Humanities.
 A CDH Seed Grant enabled me to hire two undergraduate research assistants, Charlotte Champ and Tammy Tseng, to transcribe the data; their work was invaluable.
 Nora Benedict (now at the University of Georgia) and Rebecca Munson offered guidance and suggestions as I was starting this project.
 Everyone at the CDH got this project, and their support and enthusiasm helped me chart a route and set sail.

-My thanks to Princeton’s Dean of the Graduate School, which awarded me a Dean’s Completion Fellowship and hired me as a postgraduate research associate, affiliated with the Department of History and the Center for Digital Humanities, for Spring/Summer 2019, as part of Princeton’s Dean’s Completion Fellowship/PGRA program.
+My thanks to Princeton’s Dean of the Graduate School, which awarded me a Dean’s Completion Fellowship and hired me as a postgraduate research associate affiliated with the Department of History and the Center for Digital Humanities during Spring/Summer 2019.

 The ledger may be cited as: “Registers of Entrances and Clearances of Vessels, Nov.
 1851 – April 1861,” RG36, series 17, vol. 1, National Archives and Records Administration, Seattle.